steveiliop56/steveiliop56.github.io/content/posts/hyperpixel-raspberry-pi-os-bookworm.md

 ```
 # Hyperpixel
 dtoverlay=vc4-kms-dpi-hyperpixel4
-dtparam=rotate=90,touchscreen-swapped-x-y,touchscreen-inverted-y
+dtparam=rotate=90
 ```

-This basically loads the Hyperpixel kernel overlay and rotates the screen 90 degrees, in a landscape configuration (meaning that the USB-C and HDMI ports will be on the top side and the USB ports on the left) and also inverts the touch to work with the rotation.
+This basically loads the Hyperpixel kernel overlay and rotates the screen 90 degrees, in a landscape configuration (meaning that the USB-C and HDMI ports will be on the top side and the USB ports on the left).
 After you edit your config save and exit then reboot.
 When the Pi boots up again you should see the desktop in a portrait configuration (meaning that the USB-C and HDMI ports are on the right and the USB ports on the top) but don’t worry we will fix that now.

 ## Rotating the screen correctly